Freedom Circle logo

 Better Them Than Us, by Scott McPherson, 19 Jan 2004

-Discusses the Brazilian disarmament statute of 2003 and similar 1997 United Kingdom ban vis-à-vis findings by Gary Kleck and John Lott regarding gun ownership and prevalence of crime
+Discusses the Brazilian Estatuto do Desarmamento (law 10826 of 2003) and the similar Firearms (Amendment) Act 1997 in the United Kingdom vis-à-vis findings by Gary Kleck and John Lott regarding gun ownership and prevalence of crime

 It has long been maintained by Second Amendment supporters in the United States that guns are a valuable tool in the hands of the citizenry.
-Pro-gun activists have been arguing for years that passing laws that make it harder for law-abiding citizens to have access to guns for their own defense only encourages crime. ...
+Pro-gun activists have been arguing for years that passing laws that make it harder for law-abiding citizens to have access to guns for their own defense only encourages crime ...
+[Gary] Kleck has argued ... that there are actually more crimes thwarted in the United States by armed citizens than there are crimes committed ...
 Handguns are the best and cheapest means for the average person to defend himself against criminals who don't care about the law.

 Related Topics: Brazil, Great Britain